rerun-io/rerun/docs/content/getting-started/logging-rust.md

 #### `Entities & hierarchies`

-Note the two strings we're passing in when creating our `MsgSender`s: `"dna/structure/left"` & `"dna/structure/right"`.
+Note the two strings we're passing in when logging our data: `"dna/structure/left"` & `"dna/structure/right"`.

 These are [Entity Paths](../concepts/entity-component.md), which uniquely identify each Entity in our scene.
 Every Entity is made up of a path and one or more Components.
 [Entity paths typically form a hierarchy](../concepts/entity-path.md) which plays an important role in how data is visualized and transformed (as we shall soon see).